A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Theory

 It follows from Lemma 20 in \cite{huang2018constructive} that $ \nu^0_s \le \max\{1-m^0_{2s}, M^0_{2s}-1\}.$

 \item For some small constant $\delta_s >0$, let $m_s = m_s^0-\delta_s,$ $M_s = M_s^0 + \delta_s$, and $\nu_s = \nu_s^0 + \delta_s$.
 Assume that there exists some $\Delta>0$ such that

 This technical condition puts some restrictions on the spectrum bounds.
 This is an analog of Assumption 3 in \cite{zhu2020polynomial}.
 A Similar condition is also assumed in \cite{huang2018constructive}.
 As discussed in Remark 2 of \cite{zhu2020polynomial}, a sufficient condition can be given by $\{m_{2s} \ge 0.8123, M_{2s} \le 1.8777 \} $.
 Here, we introduce the constant $ \delta_s $ to control the deviation of the sample covariance matrix from the population version.
-See Lemma S1 in Section S2 in the supplementary materials for technical details.
+See Lemma 2 in the appendix for technical details.
 Besides, it controls the trade-off between the stringency of the assumption and the magnitude of tail probability in our theory.

-\item Assume that $x_{1j}$ is univariate subgaussian with coefficient $\omega_j$ for all $j \in \mathcal{I}^{\star}$, and $(\boldsymbol{x}_1)_{\mathcal{A^{\star}}}$ is joint subgaussian with coefficient $\omega_0$.
-Let $\omega = \max \{\omega_j, \omega_0, j \in \mathcal{I}^{\star}\}$.
+\item Assume that $x_{1j}$ is univariate subgaussian with coefficient $\omega_j$ for all $j \in( \mathcal{A}^{\star})^c$, and $(\boldsymbol{x}_1)_{\mathcal{A^{\star}}}$ is joint subgaussian with coefficient $\omega_0$.
+Let $\omega = \max \{\omega_j, \omega_0, j \in ( \mathcal{A}^{\star})^c\}$.

 Condition \ref{cond:subgaussian} is standard in the literature for high-dimensional random design settings \citep{ravikumar2011high,rejchel2020rank}.
 Although there are conditions on the distribution of predictors, we do not impose any assumption on the error distribution.
 In contrast, \cite{yang2017high} and \cite{fan2022understanding} require assumptions on both predictors and response; that is, $ \E[y_1^4] < \infty$ and $ \boldsymbol{x}_{1} $ follows a known distribution with density $ p_0 $ in addition to a moment condition on the score function of $ \boldsymbol{x}_1.$